Why you need to find your investment strategy

 It’s more important now than ever to develop—or stick with— the right investment strategy for you and your goals.
 We’ll show you how.

 When it comes to planning for their financial future, most investors can identify the where, what and when.
 But the how is often a different story, and like someone who knows their destination but doesn’t have a map that will help them get there safely, investors can get distracted along the way.
-Especially during times of uncertainty in the market, which investors are currently dealing with as a result of COVID-19.
-It has many investors questioning their strategy and whether or not they should change course.
+Especially during times of uncertainty in the market, which investors are trying to navigate as the post-pandemic economy continues to fluctuate unpredictably.
+This has many investors questioning their strategy and whether or not they should change course.

 But that contrasts with how legendary investors like Warren Buffett and John Bogle --who have tended to stay on course regardless of what they encounter—strategize.